codex-academy/oh-oh/pages/light.md

 }
 ```

-This approach clarifies the Object Orientated approach of using classes in Javascript.
+This approach clarifies the Object Orientated approach of using classes in JavaScript.
 It adds a explicit `constructor` function that is called when a new Object is instantiated.
 Although under the hood it is still using the same approach as in es5.

 Using it stays the same as before: